kubb-labs/kubb/docs/plugins/plugin-ts/index.md

 |     Type: | `'enum' \| 'asConst' \| 'asPascalConst' \| 'constEnum' \| 'literal'` |
 | Required: | `false`                                                              |
 |  Default: | `'asConst'`                                                               |

-- `asConst` will use camelCase for the naming.
-- `asPascalConst` will use PascalCase for the naming.

 ::: code-group